VaporeonScripts/VioletRadiance/README.md

-This theme has been made by narukami_xfx (discord) any attempt of reselling or trading this file will result in a total blacklist from my github (enjoy the discord theme :3).
+This theme has been made by natsuyami_xfx (discord) any attempt of reselling or trading this file will result in a total blacklist from my github (enjoy the discord theme :3).
 This Theme Has Been Made in only 10 hours on a mobile device!